 15) Gift certificate to Whole Foods

 16) Homemade gift baskets.
-(Possible themes – spa, manicure/pedicure, movie night, sewing, gardening, homemade cookie mix, wine, gourmet coffee, candles, baking supplies, tools, organic soaps, flavored and seasoned salt gift jars)
+(Possible themes – spa, manicure/pedicure, movie night, sewing, gardening, homemade cookie mix, wine, gourmet coffee, candles, baking supplies, tools, organic soaps, essential oils, flavored and seasoned salt gift jars)

 17) Homemade gift baskets for children.
 (Possible themes – cars & trucks, baby doll accessories, movie night, skating, my first garden, fairy garden, sports, CDs)

 19) Musical instrument lessons (Local or Internet)

 21) Fishbowl and fish (If for a child, be sure to get parent’s permission)

 22) Handmade gifts such as recipe-in-a-jar, personalized picture frames, personalized notebooks, personalized recipe notebooks, etc.

 23) Begin a tradition of giving grandchildren a unique ornament each year.
 When they are ready to leave home, they will have a nice collection, not to mention memories, connected to each ornament.

 25) Gift coupon for baby-sitting (great for grandparents to give to new parents) (free printable coupons here and here)